How to Copy Cells using IronXL

-To copy the content of a selected cell, you can use the Copy method.
+To copy a selected cell's content, use the Copy method.
 Pass the worksheet object as the first parameter and the starting position as the second parameter.
-The Copy method also retains any styling that the cell contains.
+The Copy method retains all styling including font and size, background patterns and colors, and borders and alignment.

 :path=/static-assets/excel/content-code-examples/how-to/copy-cells-copy-single-cell.cs